bollu/bollu.github.io/README.txt

 # Big list of quotes

+> "If you think experts are expensive, wait and see what amateurs will cost you."

 > “You cannot go on 'seeing through' things for ever.
 > The whole point of seeing through something is to see something through it.
 > It is good that the window should be transparent, because the street or garden beyond it is opaque.